prayosha-panchal-glean/CloudwatchLogExportAWSS3/README.md

 A: It maintains timestamp files in S3 to track the last export time for each log group.

 **Q: What happens if the Lambda function fails?**
-A: It retries on the next scheduled execution (hourly).
+A: It retries on the next scheduled execution (every 15b minutes).
 Logs are not lost since timestamps update only after successful exports.

 **Q: How much does this solution cost?**
 A: Costs vary based on log volume and frequency, including Lambda execution, CloudWatch API calls, S3 storage, and CloudWatch Events rules.